Anthony de Freitas

-Anthony Marie Gerard de Freitas (born 10 May 1994) is a French footballer who plays as a midfielder for Swiss Promotion League side FC Biel-Bienne.
+Anthony Marie Gerard de Freitas (born 10 May 1994) is a French footballer who plays as a midfielder for Swiss Promotion League side Biel-Bienne.

 A former Monaco youth team player, he spent time on loan at Monts d'Or Azergues in the Championnat de France Amateur and with Portuguese side Varzim in the LigaPro.
 He also won two caps for the France under-20 team.
-He was signed by English club Port Vale in July 2016 and stayed with the club for one-and-a-half seasons.
-He joined Swiss club La Chaux-de-Fonds in June 2018 and then moved on to Biel-Bienne the following year.
+He was signed by English club Port Vale in July 2016 and stayed with the club for one and a half seasons.
+He joined Swiss club La Chaux-de-Fonds in June 2018 and then moved to Biel-Bienne the following year.
+He captained the club in the 2025 Swiss Cup final.

 Playing career

 Monaco II

 As a youth team player with Monaco, he played for the reserve team in the Championnat de France Amateur, featuring five times in 2012–13 as Monaco II finished 12th, 17 times in the 2013–14 season as they finished in eighth place, and scoring one goal in 16 games in the 2014–15 campaign to help the club to a ninth-place finish.
 He also played one game on loan at Monts d'Or Azergues on 19 December 2015, scoring 19 minutes after entering the game as a substitute in a 2–2 draw with GF38.
-He then was loaned out to Portuguese side Varzim in the LigaPro.
+He was then loaned out to Portuguese side Varzim in the LigaPro.
 He made his professional debut on 31 January 2016, in a 1–1 draw with Penafiel at the Estádio do Varzim SC.
 He played a total of 19 games for the club, and scored his first goal in professional football on 8 May, in a 2–0 win over Oriental.
 Capucho led Varzim to a ninth-place finish in the league.

 Port Vale

 De Freitas signed a two-year contract with EFL League One club Port Vale in July 2016.
 Manager Bruno Ribeiro compared de Freitas to himself as a player, and said his versatility made him a key player for the "Valiants".
-He remained a part of the first team after Michael Brown succeeded Ribeiro as manager in December, before being sidelined for six weeks with a groin injury picked up in February.
+He remained a part of the first-team after Michael Brown succeeded Ribeiro as manager in December, before being sidelined for six weeks with a groin injury picked up in February.
 With the "Valiants" now in EFL League Two, he made 13 appearances in the first half of the 2017–18 season, before his contract was ended by mutual consent after meeting with new manager Neil Aspin in January 2018.